A series of eight short books by Mary Stanton.

 - In a sort-of version of this trope, Finn often ends up working with Rednal, a red celestial unicorn.

 - Humanity Is Superior: While Entia likes the power of other forms, he really likes humans... especially their hands.
+Of course, for humans it would be Mundane Utility.

 - The Magic Almost Goes Away: The animals of Balinor were starting to lose their speech by the time Ari and Chase got back.